pasibtx/Badbotz/README.md

 This project is open source so all the codes are clear.
 Neither less nor more; you can look what you want. **We absolutely do not have access to your accounts.**

 ### What about our security?
 If you are concerned about security, you can install it on your own computer.
-If you think someone else has captured your data, simply click on **Whatsapp> Three Dots> Whatsapp Web> Logout** from all sessions button.
+If you think someone else has captured your data, simply click on **pasibtx > Three Dots> pasibtx  Web> Logout** from all sessions button.

 ### Is it paid?
 **Of course not.** It will never happen.
 But you can donate to us.
 You can reach me via [Telegram](https://t.me/fusuf) .

 ### ⚠️ Warning!
 ```
-Due to Userbot; Your WhatsApp account may be banned.
+Due to Userbot; Your pasibtx  account may be banned.
 This is an open source project, you are responsible for everything you do.
 Absolutely, Asena executives do not accept responsibility.
 By establishing the Asena, you are deemed to have accepted these responsibilities.